-For information about the structure of the School see here.
+For information about the structure of the School see here for a link to the School website.

 At any time, the School has about two hundred registered graduate students, half of these are registered for postgraduate taught courses (PGTs) and half are research students (PGRs).
 Intake is around a hundred students a year.
 Oxford therefore has one of the world’s major graduate departments of anthropology.